ESO Necromancer Tank Guide

 (Situational)

-This skill can be used for the additional recovery but is a bit of a wasted skill slot just for 150 recovery.
-Might also be used when using Elemental Catalyst as this will be your source of damage over time Shock Damage.
-Using EC is generally not advised for a Tank other than very specific situations.
+Provides additional recovery but may be considered a wasted skill slot for just 150 recovery.
+Can be used with Elemental Catalyst as a source of Shock Damage, though using EC is generally not advised for a Tank.

 Reusable Parts